DoctorLai/Tron-FAQ/README.md

 > two options:
 - one is using event plugin:   https://developers.tron.network/docs/event-subscribe
 - one is scanning the block: please refer to the doc: https://developers.tron.network/docs/how-to-determine-address-recharge

+106. owner_address Why is this parameter mandatory?
+We can activate the newly created account later.
+> activate account has cost, you have the specify the owner account to pay the cost.